LyfeOnEdge/HBUpdater/readme.md

 This readme is a bit outdated and will be updated soon.
-New features have been added, check out [hbupdater releases](https://www.github.com/lyfeonedge/hbupdater/releases/) for more info.
+New features have been added, check out [HBUpdater releases](https://www.github.com/lyfeonedge/hbupdater/releases/) for more info.

 # HBUpdater